3 in 10 employers compete for finance candidates

 The research highlights a prevalent skills shortage across the accounting and finance industry, with 60% of employers expecting to face at least a moderate shortage this year.

-Luke Higgs, Associate Director at Robert Walters, highlights, "Businesses will need to be increasingly innovative with their employment offers, not only to meet rising salary expectations, but to differentiate from their competitors.
+Richard Boyd, Director at Robert Walters, highlights, "Businesses will need to be increasingly innovative with their employment offers, not only to meet rising salary expectations, but to differentiate from their competitors.
 This includes the provision of enhanced development packages, flexible working practices and increased role autonomy."

 Diversify recruitment strategies